lugensa/gocept.jasmine/README.txt

             self.run_jasmine()

-The important things here are, that the `get_layer` function is given your jasmine app and that the returned Layer is used on yout TestCase.
+The important things here are, that the `get_layer` function is given your jasmine app and that the returned Layer is used on your TestCase.

 In your Test, simple run `run_jasmine`, which will open the TestApp in your Browser.
 The TestApp renders your `body` and includes all needed resources and